-We pay our grant up to the point you reach 90% of your total grant.
-After that we will not make any further payment until your scheme is finished and you complete a Completion Form (see section 5).
+We pay our grant in advance up to the point you reach 90% of your total grant.
+After that we will not make any further payment until your project is finished and you complete a Completion Form (see section 5).

 All proof of costs must be dated after the grant award date and before the grant expiry date shown in the grant notification letter.
 If invoices include costs which are not part of the agreed costs, you will need to deduct the additional costs from the invoice when making your claim.
-We reserve the right to refuse payment of invoices which we consider do not form part of the original agreed scheme.
+We reserve the right to refuse payment of invoices which we consider do not form part of the original agreed project.

-4.1 Payment Request for Grant Awards of £100,000 or more
+4.1 Payment Request for Grant Awards of more than £250,000